Kingdom of Chiang Mai: Northern expansions

-After decades of Burmese-Siamese Wars, Lanna, as the frontline battlegrounds, were ravaged and faced manpower shortage.
-After reestablishment of Chiang Mai in 1767, Kawila and other Lanna lords pursued the policy of "putting vegetables into baskets, putting people into towns" to wage wars to acquire manpower.
+After decades of Burmese-Siamese Wars, Lanna, as the frontline battlegrounds, was ravaged by warfare and faced manpower shortage.
+After reestablishment of Chiang Mai in 1797, Kawila and other Lanna lords pursued the policy of "putting vegetables into baskets, putting people into towns" to wage wars to acquire manpower.
 Elimination of Burmese influence in Lanna in 1804 allowed Lanna lords to expand their dominions and military campaigns to the northernmost Tai princely states including Kengtung and Chiang Hung Sipsongpanna, which were known collectively as Lue-Khuen (ลื้อเขิน) in Thai sources.
 Trans-Salween states to the east of Salween River had political and cultural affinity towards Lanna and centers other than Burma.
 These states were the main victims of Lanna's subjugations and subsequent forced resettlements into Lanna towns previously damaged and depopulated.
 In 1805, Thammalangka captured Mong Yawng.
-In the same year, around 10,000 people, including Tai Khuen people from Kengtung along with its saopha Sao Kawng Tai and Tai Lue people from Mong Yawng, were deported to settle in Chiang Mai and Lamphun, respectively, leading to foundation of Lamphun as the third princely seat in 1814.
+In the same year, around 10,000 people, including Tai Khuen people from Kengtung along with its saopha Sao Kawng Tai and Tai Lue people from Mong Yawng, were deported to settle in Chiang Mai and Lamphun, respectively, leading to foundation of Lamphun as the third princely seat in 1806.
 These major events were accompanied by minor rounds of deportation that gradually transferred population from northernmost Tai states into Lanna.

 After the capture of Kengtung (Chiang Tung) by Chiang Mai forces in 1802, Kengtung was left abandoned and depopulated with its saopha Sao Kawng Tai deported to Chiang Mai.
 However, Maha Hkanan, younger brother of Sao Kawng Tai, established himself at Mong Yang, posing to be an independent ruler.
 Maha Hkanan faced intensive attacks from the Burmese who were eager to reconquer Kengtung.
+Thammalangka led Lanna forces to support Maha Hkanan in 1808 but was defeated by the Burmese.
 Maha Hkanan eventually decided to accept Burmese suzerainty in 1813 and Kengtung was restored as a Burmese vassal.
-After the death of Kawila in 1816, Lanna's northern campaign to acquire population largely ceased.
+After the death of Kawila in 1816, Lanna's northern campaigns largely ceased.
 It is estimated that, during this period, about 50,000 to 70,000 people were deported from northern Tai principalities into Lanna towns.
 These resettled people were viewed by Lanna as belonging to 'Lanna cultural zone' because they spoke mutually intelligible languages and used similar writing system.